 - Boost baked goods such as these healthy muffins, cookies, or pancakes with an extra egg or dry milk powder.

-Add In a Pre-Bedtime Snack
+4. Add In a Pre-Bedtime Snack

 Smoothies, milkshakes, instant breakfast drinks or peanut butter toast are good snacks that pack extra protein and calories before sleeping.

 If you’re stuck in the cycle of junky snacks, take a look at my Healthy Snack Planner.

-Stick to a Meal & Snack Schedule
+5. Stick to a Meal & Snack Schedule

 Plan meals and snacks to occur on a consistent basis, as it can help support the cycle of hunger and promote adequate nutrient intake.

 Exercise helps build and sustain the appetite cycle, causing hunger, which leads to eating.

 When you plead for your child to eat more, beg or bribe him with dessert or even threaten to take food away if he doesn’t eat enough, this sets up a negative dynamic around food for your child.

 These are also controlling feeding behaviors, and may backfire in the long run, causing your child to be pickier and/or eat less.